 “I love intellectual property laws.
 They protect the spirit of innovation that built our economy–the same spirit that undergirds the entire tech industry.”

 Well, not entirely.
 This is the cover story for intellectual property laws, but the reality is a far murkier affair.

-Intellectual property laws in the US are used by pharmaceutical companies to extend patents on drugs when they expire.
+Pharmaceutical companies use intellectual property laws in the US to extend patents on drugs when they expire.
 Indirect access is a perfect example of a ludicrous exaggeration of intellectual property laws.
-SAP defines violating its IP as any company that connects to their system.
+SAP defines violating its IP as any company that connects to its system.
 So it would seem strange that Sam would take this time to laud intellectual property laws.

 Patent Trolls as Wide Eyed “Entrepreneurs”